 SMP9 - Turtles Rationale All six species found in Australian waters may occur within the EMBA.
-Green, flatback hawksbill, loggerhead and leatherback turtles have been recorded within the Barrow and Montebello Islands, while four species nest there (all but leatherback).
+Green, flatback, hawksbill, loggerhead and leatherback turtles have been recorded within the Barrow and Montebello Islands, while four species nest there (all but leatherback).
 Three species occur in the Lowendal Island group.
 Intertidal and subtidal regions form important foraging habitat and all species undergo long migrations.
-Performance measures include: Abundance (number or density); • Species; Mortality; and Oil distribution (impact) on individuals (post-exposure).
+Performance measures include: Abundance (number or density); Species; Mortality; and Oil distribution (impact) on individuals (post-exposure).
 Objectives To monitor turtle abundance and diversity a result of hydrocarbon spill and associated response.
 Baseline Data from OMPs 6 and 8.
 Refer to Appendix A and ICT toolbox for additional baseline data available.
 Initiation criteria OMPs 1, 2, 6 or 8 predicts turtles (individual animals and/or nesting sites) may be impacted by a hydrocarbon spill.
 Termination criteria Turtle abundance and diversity consistent with baseline levels (e.g. no control chart breaches and/or significant difference to control sites).
-Tactics Conduct aerial transects of all high priority protection areas and reference areas, pre-impact assessment of nesting beaches where possible; Post-impact monitoring using repeat-measures aerial and vessel-based transects, nest beach surveys, in collaboration with DBCA and other data custodians; Aerial surveys along strip-transect lines; Vessel-based surveys along transects including collection of tissues from carcasses; and Nesting surveys.
-These tactics are detailed within Guidelines M.11 (Guideline for monitoring damage to marine megafauna) and/or S.13 (Guideline for monitoring damage to coastal marine reptiles) (AMSA 2003a); Eckert et al. (1999); Marsh and Sinclair (1989); Pendoley (2012); and Astron (2006).
+Potential Tactics and Standard Conduct aerial transects of all high priority protection areas and reference areas, pre-impact assessment of nesting beaches where possible; Operating Procedures Post-impact monitoring using repeat-measures aerial and vessel-based transects, nest beach surveys, in collaboration with DBCA and other data custodians; Aerial surveys along strip-transect lines; Vessel-based surveys along transects including collection of tissues from carcasses; and Nesting surveys.
+The following references are provided as guides for standard operating procedures that may be implemented under Study SMP9: Oil Spill Monitoring Handbook (Hook et al 2016) AMSA.
+2003.
+Oil Spill Monitoring Handbook.